Quezler/glutenfree/mods/factoryplanner-is-exportable-to-fake-factorissimo/README.md

 Note that this mod is currently unrestricted in terms of which recipes/steps are allowed, as well as no block for "surface specific" recipes like waterless/space.

+Factories currently have 40 slots, this is shared between buildings, modules, inputs & outputs, factories that "do too much" quickly can become impractical to wield.

 # potato

 Oh nice you've read it all?
 Then here is some useful information: the circuit network of the factory tells you what it is missing with negative signals.